Get an email when a new article is posted. Choose the topics that interest you most.

 Is there a topic you would like to learn more about?
 Let us know.

-Alan Hinckley is the Senior Market Sales Engineer for the Environmental Group at Campbell Scientific, Inc. He has a master's degree in biometeorology from Utah State University and a bachelor's degree in chemistry from New Mexico State University.
+Alan Hinckley (now retired) was the Senior Market Sales Engineer for the Hydromet Group at Campbell Scientific, Inc. He has a master's degree in biometeorology from Utah State University and a bachelor's degree in chemistry from New Mexico State University.

 Dr. Andrew Sandford is the Director of Research and Development at Campbell Scientific Limited in the United Kingdom.
 Andrew has been with Campbell Scientific Ltd for more than 30 years and leads a team of R&D engineers that has been responsible for the design and delivery of a wide variety of Campbell Scientific products.